Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Why This Format Works for Sleep

 The sleep learning format works because it occupies the analytical mind just enough to prevent it from generating its own anxieties, while keeping the emotional stakes low enough to allow actual sleep.
-Historical content is ideal for this: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
+Historical content is ideal for this.
 The events happened long ago, to people you will never meet.
 Your brain processes the narrative without activating the threat responses that keep you awake.
+Long videos matter too.
+A two-hour video that ends while you are still awake is a disruption.
+A four-to-seven-hour video carries you through the night without interruption.

 More Sleep Stories on the Channel

-Browse the full playlist at Fall Asleep to History — 109 videos covering everything from the Stone Age to World War Two.
-New content added regularly.
+Browse the full playlist at Fall Asleep to History, 109 videos covering everything from the Stone Age to World War Two.
+For related episodes, try the First World War sleep stories hub, which gives the wartime backdrop the flu spread through, and the dark history sleep stories hub for similar topics.

 Books on This Topic